 On This Page

-Use Packs to Get Started With Okta Data Collection
+Use Packs to Get Started With REST Collection

 Cribl Stream adds new Sources and Collectors regularly, but for data sources that do not yet have a dedicated Source, Cribl Stream provides the REST Collector.
 The REST Collector can collect data from a wide variety of upstream services, including Okta.

-Because the REST Collector is so flexible and versatile, integrating a new API often requires manual effort to configure, validate, and troubleshoot the unique REST API details.
-To eliminate this manual effort, the Cribl Dispensary provides pre-configured REST Collector Packs for common upstream services to help speed up the configuration process.
+Because the REST Collector is flexible and versatile, integrating a new API often requires manual effort to configure, validate, and troubleshoot the unique REST API details.
+To eliminate this manual effort, the Cribl Dispensary provides pre-configured REST Packs for common upstream services to help speed up the configuration process.
+These Packs are officially supported, validated, and version-controlled in the Cribl Packs GitHub repository.

-These officially supported and validated Packs provide optimized, custom-made configuration settings for specific upstream services.
-These Packs:
+The REST Packs provide optimized, custom-made configuration settings to help you build a REST Collector for specific upstream services.
+The Packs:

 • Ensure you can collect all the relevant log data from that data source, not just basic events.